Terriao/OpenDPC/README.md

 ## Position relative to prior work

 Dynamic point cloud rendering itself has been addressed in several systems.
 Hofer et al. (IC3D 2018) built an end-to-end pipeline focused on capture-to-display latency for studio environments.
 Mei et al. (ICAICA 2023) released a web-based viewer optimised for industrial inspection of static and quasi-static parts.
-The open-source **cwipc** library (used by VR2Gather, ACM MM 2024) provides a comprehensive C++/Unity stack for capturing, compressing, transmitting, and rendering point clouds in social-VR tele-presence applications; cwipc's Unity package can also render pre-recorded `.ply` streams as a side-feature of its capture pipeline.
+The open-source **cwipc** library (used by VR2Gather, ACM MM 2024) provides a C++/Unity stack for capturing, compressing, transmitting, and rendering point clouds in social-VR tele-presence applications; its Unity package can also render pre-recorded sequences as a side feature of the capture pipeline.

 OpenDPC sits in a different design point.
 Rather than optimising for live capture-to-display latency or tele-presence orchestration, it targets the **offline, reproducible subjective-evaluation workflow**: a researcher loads a reference sequence and a fixed distortion ladder, runs a structured paired-comparison protocol, and exports a JND result that another lab can independently reproduce.
 The components OpenDPC contributes that the systems above do not bundle are: a paired-comparison JND harness with a ternary-refinement controller, an integrated published V-PCC distortion ladder, and the accompanying 60-subject subjective dataset.